All You Need Is Love (album)

-All You Need Is Love is the third album by Die Apokalyptischen Reiter and is the first to feature the 19-year-old drummer Georg Lenhardt "Sir G." and is also the first one to feature lyrics in German.
-This is the band's last album to contain songs with their original style, which consists of death/thrash metal blended with melodic compositions.
+All You Need Is Love is the third album by German metal band Die Apokalyptischen Reiter and the first to feature the 19-year-old drummer Georg Lenhardt "Sir G." It is the first album by the band to feature lyrics in German, and the last to contain songs with their original style, which consists of death/thrash metal blended with melodic compositions.